Prime Minister of Poland: Relationship with the presidency

+In February 2026, Nawrocki vetoed legislation that would have recognised the Silesian language as an official regional language in Poland.
+Silesian is spoken in the historical region of Silesia in southwestern Poland.
+According to the 2021 national census, around 460,000 people declared that they use Silesian as their primary language at home.

 Support staff and residence

 The Building of the Chancellery of the Prime Minister, the location of the Chancellery, is home to the premier's executive office and support staff.

 The prime minister's executive office is the Chancellery.
 Located in the Building of the Chancellery of the Prime Minister along Ujazdów Avenue in Warsaw, the Chancellery houses the central meeting location of the cabinet.
 As an office, the Chancellery acts to facilitate government policy between the prime minister and the ministers, serves as the premier's support staff, and distributes the administration's information.
 Additionally in supporting the cabinet, the Chancellery also houses various executive departments answerable directly to the prime minister outside of the council of ministers, including the Economic Council, the Protection Office, and the Civil Service Department.

 The official residence of the prime minister is Willa Parkowa, located several minutes' walk from the Chancellery next to Łazienki Park.
-However, the previous Prime Minister Donald Tusk chose to reside in the coastal city of Sopot, near his native Gdańsk in Pomeranian Voivodeship.
+However, the current Prime Minister Donald Tusk chose to reside in the coastal city of Sopot, near his native Gdańsk in Pomeranian Voivodeship.

 The prime minister receives security from the Government Protection Bureau (Biuro Ochrony Rządu) while in office, as well as for six months after departing from the Chancellery.